PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Background and Related Works

-Compared to existing works, our proposed framework has two advantages.
+Albeit the efforts towards diverse accents, to the best of our knowledge, no existing edge-based ASR work can meet all the three outlined needs in the introduction yet, as summarized in Table \ref{tab:p-whisper-comparison}.
+Compared to existing works, PI-Whisper has two advantages.
 First, it is based on a linear-time non-intrusive approach.
-The total training time scales linearly with the training data, and we do not need to change the original model's weights.
+That is, the total training time scales linearly with the training data (as opposed to the quadratic total time for other approaches that require retraining), and fine-tuning with the proposed system does not need to change the original model's weights.
+Not changing the original model is especially important in the ASR field, as fine-tuning on one dataset will cause the model to lose generalizability and often perform worse on other unseen datasets.
+As a result, the pre-trained model should always be kept as the safe option.
 Second, it seamlessly integrates the potential multiple characteristics of the speaker.
-When the speaker has more information available besides his accent, our framework utilizes every available characteristic (the profiles), whereas existing works fail to integrate multiple characteristics.
-In Section \ref{sec:experiments}, we will also show that incorporating additional characteristics yields a noticeable improvement in the transcription quality.
+When the speaker has more information available besides his accent, our system utilizes every available characteristic (the profiles), whereas existing works fail to integrate multiple characteristics.
+In Section \ref{sec:experiments}, we will also show that incorporating additional characteristics yields a noticeable improvement in accuracy.